 When we visited the spectacular Boston Public Library last summer it was because I wanted the boys to see one of my favorite libraries in the world, which also happens to be the first publicly supported municipal library in the United States as well as one of the first large libraries where people could come and borrow books to take home.
 It now houses 8.9 million books including several of Shakespeare’s first edition folios and the personal library of John Adams.
+I mean, I love this place.
+With this being said, I do wonder sometimes what libraries will look like in the future, especially with the help of technology.

 And you know what my boys did?
 They marched into Bates Hall, a large reading room (and which is described on the BPL website as “architecturally…one of the most important rooms in the world”) and started immediately to read the titles of the books on the shelves.
 Because in their world, libraries are free, open, and readily available.
 Undaunted by marble grandeur or busts of famous authors or statues of lions, they wanted to know where the books for kids were.
 They wanted to bring books back to our hotel with us.
 They were ready to sign up for a library card, to sit down, and get reading.